coreos/vault-operator/doc/user/vault-ui.md

 * Set up an initialized and unsealed Vault cluster.
 Use the [create-cluster][create-cluster] script for a quick setup.
 * Install and initialize Helm using the [Helm installation instructions][helm-install]

-This example assumes a Vault cluster named `example-vault` in the namespace `vault-services`.
+This example assumes a Vault cluster named `example-vault` in the namespace `default`.

 ## Install Vault-UI